ideonella/ideonella.github.io/social.md

 ### PvP Tournaments {#pvp-tournaments}

 Some of our members are passionate about PvP.
 This lets us have fun tournament events!
 There are two kinds of tournaments.
 Ranked and unranked.
-Power, or ranked, tournaments happen on the first __Sunday__ of the month after Vell and are used to determine P-Rank.
+Power, or ranked, tournaments happen on the first <b>Sunday</b> of the month after Vell and are used to determine P-Rank.
 Power tournaments use the member's own characters and gear.
 Enlisted's P-Rank will be published, but publishing is optional for regular members.
 Unranked tournaments happen every Sunday after Vell.
 Unranked tournaments can take on several forms: Oasis, where everyone must use Oasis event armor, weapons, and cannot use accessories; Trial, where everyone uses a trial character for the tournament; and Node, where everyone must limit their AP/DP to a certain amount.

 This is a great spectator event!